Bankoga/golem/docs/golem.md

 ## Core

 > Definition: The primary processing system of a golem. i.e. the seat of intelligence.
-Can only have 1 per golem.
+Can only have 1 per golem, and can be paired.

 ### Purpose of the Core